 If you're upgrading from Windows 7, the tool will let you keep settings, personal files and applications.
 You can migrate settings and files from Vista and files only from XP.
 You'll also have the option to start fresh and bring nothing to Windows 8.

-Most machines now on sale will have the new version of Windows, though it's still possible to buy Windows 7 machines or upgrade to Windows 7.
-You may have to order online, and your choices may be restricted to gaming or business-oriented machines.
+It will be possible to buy Windows 7 machines or upgrade to Windows 7, though you may have order online and your choices may be restricted to gaming or business-oriented machines.

 Microsoft hasn't said what the cutoff date for Windows 7 will be, but expect to be able to buy Windows 7 as an upgrade for another year or preinstalled on a new machine for two more years.